ZmicierGT/fcore/readme.md

 To keep everything working, please keep all the dependencies up to date.
 Especially the dependencies which are related to data sources (like yfinance).

-Despite beging feature complete, currently Fcore is still in the active development stage as there is still work on low priority issues and performance improvement.
+Despite beging feature complete, currently Fcore is still in the development stage as there is still work on lower priority issues and performance improvement.

 The project is not promoted anywhere yet.
 However, if you found it and feel interested, sure you are welcome to observe the development process or contribute to the project.
 The 'general idea' of Fcore will remain the same but APIs still may change.